emreozturanli/Learn-Javascript-DOM/README.md

 * How to use setInterval() and clearInterval()

+* How to get the data from an array and insert it to a table and see on the webpage

+* How to use destructuring in JavaScript

 <hr>

 #### 🛠 I will try to update this project and keep adding new projects regularly.